egoist/tsup/docs/README.md

 #### JSON Schema Store

-Developers who are using [vscode](https://code.visualstudio.com/) or text editor which supports the JSON Language Server can leverage the [tsup schema store](https://cdn.jsdelivr.net/npm/tsup/schema.json) via CDN.
+Developers who are using [vscode](https://code.visualstudio.com/) or a text editor that supports the JSON Language Server can leverage the [tsup schema store](https://cdn.jsdelivr.net/npm/tsup/schema.json) via CDN.
 This schema store will provide intellisense capabilities such as completions, validations and descriptions within JSON file configurations like the `tsup.config.json` and `package.json` (tsup) property.

 Provide the following configuration in your `.vscode/settings.json` (or global) settings file: